kimberleehowley/much-ado-about-algorithms/search_algorithms/binary_search/binary_search.md

 We say on average because in the best case scenario, the midpoint is the target and only one search is performed.
 But, computer scientists don't care about best case!

-## When sould I use binary search?
+## When should I use binary search?
 When your list is ordered!
 You should apply binary search when you are looking for a faster solution than linear search, and when you are working with large data sets.

 ## In practice